SaintDonatello/YouTubeAutomation/PRIVACY.md

 We may update this Privacy Policy from time to time.
 We will notify you of any changes by posting the new Privacy Policy on this page.

 ## Contact Us
-If you have any questions about this Privacy Policy, please create an issue in our GitHub repository.
+If you have any questions about this Privacy Policy, please create an issue in our GitHub repository.1